eiab30p/OracleConnection/PonyORM_example/README.md

 Product.select().order_by(lambda p : desc(sum(p.order_items.quantity))).first()
 ```

-Example of another order_by but we want to get the first three most caluable customers
+Example of another order_by but we want to get the first three most valuable customers

 ```python
 Customer.select().order_by(lambda c : desc(sum(c.orders.total_price)))[:3]
 ```

-Example of a left_join which will return cutomers who orders exist.
+Example of a left_join which will return customers who orders exist.
 You can use exists() but this is a left_join example

 ```python
 left_join(c for c in Customer for o in c.orders if o is None)